PoudyalKumar/Data-Analyst-Project/README.md

     Advanced Analysis:
         Identification of fraudulent transaction patterns.
-        Segmentation of customers based on behavior and demographics.
+        Segmentation of customers based on behaviour and demographics.

     Interactive Dashboard:
         Incorporation of PivotTables, PivotCharts, and slicers for data exploration.